sonic-net/SONiC/doc/layer2-forwarding-enhancements/SONiC Layer 2 Forwarding Enhancements HLD.md

 **3. Configuration for FDB aging time.**
 - CLI configuration  to be added to change the FDB aging time.
-By default, the aging time in hardware is 0.
+By default, the aging time in hardware is 0 and set to 600 seconds in SONiC.
 It can be changed to a desired value if CLI is available.
 Currently, it can be done only by setting in APP_DB.
 The configuration range will be  0-1,000,000 seconds.
 Setting aging time to 0 will disable aging.

 **4. Configuration for static FDB entry.**